Silence and Fear in Ottawa Canada

 On 2 June 2009, an otherwise quiet weekday, the word spread around the Hunt Club Community at warp speed - a body had been found under one of the play structures for young children in Uplands Park.
 Later that day, a cluster of police around one of our co-ops made it clear to all of us where a victim or suspect had come from.

-Three years ago there had been a gang murder a few blocks away from the park; over the past summer there had been been several swarming incidents, also a few blocks away, along Paul Anka near the co-op.
+Three years before there had been a gang murder a few blocks away from the park; over the past summer there had been been several swarming incidents, also a few blocks away, along Paul Anka near a co-op.

 Hundreds of local parents take their youngest children to Uplands Park; many grandparents like me also frequent it.
 Households with young children went into lockdown mode - the park was instantly deserted on the assumption that someone had been murdered and stuffed into their children's play store.